Alegruz/Game-AI-Track/1_2/High-level Programming II: The C++ Programming Language/cpp_primer/Part I: The Basics/03 Strings, Vectors, and Arrays/README.md

 ## Warning
 For now, it is important to realize that loops that use iterators should not add elements to the container to which the iterators refer.

+## Tip
+If you don’t know exactly how many elements you need, use a `vector`.